jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 <img src="https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcf4eaa5799_5_127" width="500" height="500" alt="Colin the Contributor says, Tina’s documentation introduced me to the tool so well that I was excited to contribute a new feature!
 The feature is represented as a sparkling coge.
 Tina the Tool Developer is excited to incorporate this new feature to the tool."/>

-Now that you are hopefully energized and ready for creating documentation for your tool, let's talk about a bit user design concepts!
+Now that you are hopefully energized and ready for creating documentation for your tool, let's talk about a bit user-centered design concepts!